oracle-livelabs/oml/oml-fun-on-adb/omlserv/omlserv.md

 5. Once your job has run, either according to its schedule or by the RUN action, you can view its output in the table you specified in your job request with the `outputData` parameter.
 The full name of the table is `{jobId}_{outputData}`.
 You can check if your job is complete by sending a request to view its details.
 If your job has run at least once you should see the `lastRunDetail` parameter with information on that run.

+  _Example of a query view the model monitoring output table:_

     ```
     <copy>
     %sql